awslabs/aws-mysql-jdbc/README.md

 ### AWS IAM Database Authentication

+**Note:** To preserve compatibility with customers using the community driver, IAM Authentication requires the [AWS Java SDK for Amazon RDS v1.x](https://mvnrepository.com/artifact/com.amazonaws/aws-java-sdk-rds) to be included separately in the classpath.
+The AWS Java SDK for Amazon RDS is a runtime dependency and must be resolved.

 The driver supports Amazon AWS Identity and Access Management (IAM) authentication.
 When using AWS IAM database authentication, the host URL must be a valid Amazon endpoint, and not a custom domain or an IP address.
 <br>ie. `database-mysql-name.cluster-XYZ.us-east-2.rds.amazonaws.com`